-Pre-requisite ganic Chemistry Basics ochemistry Fundamentals od Science Overview Assessment Patter Mode: Continuous Internal Asse Assessments ganic Chemistry Basics ochemistry Fundamentals Mode: Continuous Internal Asse ochemistry Fundamentals SSILLEIL IVU 70 • Assessments Weightage (%) ou science Overview Test Quiz / Assignment 50 50 Total 100 ojectives is course explores the fundamental concepts of d biopolymers. assess the sustainability and health implication food processing industry. - ne Outcomes (POs) fundamentals, and an engineering specialization to the solution of complex engineering problems.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, Design/development of solutions: Design sesign system components or processes that m neet the specified needs with appropriate riate Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with er or leader in Life-long learning: Recognize the need for, and have the preparation and ability to engage in Execute innovative and high-quality research to y applying scientific knowledge. o solve emerging problems in food to echnology Practical and research training will pave way for rocessing sectors for global sustenance. or introducing novel technologies in food assess the sustainability and health implicati food processing industry. e Outcomes (POs) ngineering knowledge: Apply the knowled indamentals, and an engineering specialization roblem analysis: Identify, formulate, revie agineering problems reaching substantiated of atural sciences, and engineering sciences esign/development of solutions: Design sciences esign system components or processes that in posideration for the public health and safe posiderations. onduct investigations of complex problem tethods including design of experiments, anal formation to provide valid conclusions.
+Pre-requisite ganic Chemistry Basics ochemistry Fundamentals od Science Overview Assessment Patter Mode: Continuous Internal Asse Assessments ganic Chemistry Basics ochemistry Fundamentals Mode: Continuous Internal Asse ochemistry Fundamentals SSILLEIL IVU 70 • Assessments Weightage (% ou science Overview Test 50 Quiz / Assignment 50 Total 100 ojectives is course explores the fundamental concepts of d biopolymers. assess the sustainability and health implication food processing industry. - ne Outcomes (POs) fundamentals, and an engineering specialization to the solution of complex engineering problems.
+Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. er or leader in Execute innovative and high-quality research to y applying scientific knowledge. o solve emerging problems in food to echnology Practical and research training will pave way for introducing novel technologies in food processing sectors for global sustenance. assess the sustainability and health implicati food processing industry. e Outcomes (POs) ngineering knowledge: Apply the knowled indamentals, and an engineering specialization roblem analysis: Identify, formulate, revie agineering problems reaching substantiated of atural sciences, and engineering sciences esign/development of solutions: Design sciences esign system components or processes that in posideration for the public health and safe posiderations. onduct investigations of complex problem tethods including design of experiments, anal formation to provide valid conclusions.
 Iodern tool usage: Create, select, and appling ineering and IT tools including prediction at a understanding of the limitations. dividual and team work: Function effective iverse teams, and in multidisciplinary setting ife-long learning: Recognize the need for, a idependent and life-long learning in the broa execute innovative and high-quality research to y applying scientific knowledge. ractical and research training will pave way f assess the sustainability and health implications of using natural compounds and food processing industry. e Outcomes (POs) mgineering knowledge: Apply the knowledge of mathematics, science, engineer indamentals, and an engineering specialization to the solution of complex engineer roblem analysis: Identify, formulate, review research literature, and analyze ngineering problems reaching substantiated conclusions using first principles of natural sciences, and engineering sciences esign/development of solutions: Design solutions for complex engineering esign system components or processes that meet the specified needs with approp onsideration for the public health and safety, and the cultural, societal, and on siderations. onduct investigations of complex problems: Use research-based knowledge tethods including design of experiments, analysis and interpretation of data, and s formation to provide valid conclusions.
 Iodern tool usage: Create, select, and apply appropriate techniques, resources ngineering and IT tools including prediction and modeling to complex engineering understanding of the limitations. dividual and team work: Function effectively as an individual, and as a memb iverse teams, and in multidisciplinary settings. ife-long learning: Recognize the need for, and have the preparation and ability to dependent and life-long learning in the broadest context of technological change xecute innovative and high-quality research to solve emerging problems in food to y applying scientific knowledge. ractical and research training will pave way for introducing novel technologies in rocessing sectors for global sustenance.